kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **5.population** **:** generated the output file **'(populations.haplotypes.tsv)'** called **catalog_dataset** in the present study.
 Then, the representative stacks tag (sequence) file 'catalog.tags.tsv' was also obtained, which were used for positional analysis of stacks in Dalle Khursani.

-Script and 'population.txt' were saved in https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.1
+・Script and 'population.txt' were saved in https://github.com/kondo238/Capiscum_Genomic_Background_Analysis/tree/main/All_scripts/Step.1

-**population.txt** **:** list for sample ID and population (In our case, "annuum", "chinense", "frutescens", "baccatum", "pubescens", "dalle", "annuum_test", "chinense_test", "frutescens_test")
+**・population.txt** **:** list for sample ID and population (In our case, "annuum", "chinense", "frutescens", "baccatum", "pubescens", "dalle", "annuum_test", "chinense_test", "frutescens_test")

-The summarized script is shown below:
+・The summarized script is shown below:
 ```
 denovo_map.pl -M 5 -T 16 \
               -o ${Output_directory} \